masschallenge/impact-api/README.md

 especially in the case where you have calls to pdb.set_trace() and want to get to a debug prompt.

-To run an interactive instance of Django, run one of the equivalent commands below:
+To run an interactive instance of Django, run
-`make run-server`
-or
+`make run-server`, or one of its aliases:

 `make run-server-1`
 or
 `make run-server debug=1`